 CFX leases excess capacity of the Fiber Optic Network (FON) to Sprint Communications Company L.P.
 This is a ten-year lease with two five-year renewal options followed by three three-year renewal options.
 If CFX terminates this agreement because of licensee's (Sprint's) default, the licensee shall pay CFX, as liquidated damages, an amount equal to the minimum total fees and charges for the remaining agreement term.
 There is no termination clause for the licensee except by default of CFX.
-The first three-year renewal was executed at the end of fiscal year 2021.
+The second three-year renewal was executed at the end of fiscal year 2024.

 CFX implemented GASB No. 87 for the year ended June 30, 2022 and recorded \$6,900,000 balances for lease receivable and deferred inflows of resources as of July 1, 2021.
-In fiscal year 2023, the lease receivable balance was reduced and interest income recognized for \$777,000 and \$55,000, respectively.
+The lease receivable balance was reduced by \$809,000 and \$777,000 for fiscal years 2024 and 2023, respectively.
+Interest income was recognized for \$48,000 and \$55,000 for fiscal years 2024 and 2023, respectively.